About the Journal

 The Journal of the European Association for Chinese Studies publishes

-- Spotlights examine current trends in the field on the one hand, and recollections of historical actors in European sinology on the other hand.
+• Spotlights: Max.
+8,000 words.
+Spotlights examine current trends in the field on the one hand, and recollections of historical actors in European sinology on the other hand.
 By analysing recent developments not available or under-represented in the news, and by challenging older sinological traditions and figures, these research essays contribute to improving the understanding of the changes affecting the Chinese world.
-One blind review and members of the editorial team review contributions of up to 8,000 words.
+Members of the editorial team review contributions through an open peer review.

-- Book reviews: We are particularly interested in publishing reviews of books published in languages other than English, so as to increase the visibility of some of the less frequently quoted European languages in Chinese studies.
-Proposals from authors, editors, publishers and potential reviewers are welcome and will be considered and assessed by the editors provided the suggested monographs fit the highest standards of academic publishing.
-Review articles undergo an editorial review, i.e. members of the editorial team review the contributions.
-They should be no more than 3,000 words in length.
+• Book reviews: Max.
+3,000 words.
+We are particularly interested in publishing reviews of books published in languages other than English, so as to increase the visibility of some of the less frequently quoted European languages in Chinese studies.
+Book reviews are to be submitted on a solicited basis only.
+Proposals from authors, editors, publishers and potential reviewers are welcome and should be sent to jeacsbookreviews@chinesestudies.eu for consideration by the editors.
+Review articles undergo an open peer review, i.e. members of the editorial team review the contributions.

-- Dissertation abstracts: Information on recently defended PhD theses informs our scholarly community on new research carried in Europe by early career scholars.
-Authors are required to submit via our form with an abstract not more than 2300 characters including space.(in English).
-Editorial review only.
+• Dissertation abstracts: Information on recently defended PhD theses informs our scholarly community on new research carried in Europe by early career scholars.
+A list is published on an annual basis.

 All word limits include abstracts, notes and bibliography.